 2-3 Business Days

 The expected turnaround time is 2-3 business days, from date of receipt at the laboratory.
 Please contact your physician's office for a copy of your test results.
-Tests are performed by Morningstar Laboratories and GD Biosciences.
+Tests are performed by Morningstar Laboratories.

 Can I return to work if found positive for IgG antibodies?